West Texas gunman 'was on a long spiral of going down,' FBI says

-ODESSA, Texas -- The gunman in a West Texas rampage "was on a long spiral of going down" and had been fired from his oil services job the morning he killed seven people, calling 911 both before and after the shooting began, authorities said Monday.
+ODESSA, Texas -- The gunman in a West Texas rampage "was on a long spiral of going down" and had been fired from his oil services job the morning he killed seven people, calling 911 both before and after the shooting began, authorities said.

-Officers killed 36-year-old Seth Aaron Ator on Saturday outside a busy Odesa movie theatre after a spate of violence that spanned 10 miles (16 kilometres), injuring at least 25 people in addition to the dead, authorities said.
+Officers killed 36-year-old Seth Aaron Ator on Saturday outside a busy Odessa movie theatre after a spate of violence that spanned 10 miles (16 kilometres), injuring around two dozen people in addition to the dead.

 "He was on a long spiral of going down," Combs said.
 "He didn't wake up Saturday morning and walk into his company and then it happened.
 He went to that company in trouble."

-Fifteen minutes later, Combs said, a Texas state trooper unaware of those calls tried pulling over Ator for failing to signal a lane change.
+Fifteen minutes after the call to the FBI, Combs said, a Texas state trooper unaware of the calls to authorities tried pulling over Ator for failing to signal a lane change.
 That was when Ator pointed an AR-style rifle toward the rear window of his car and fired on the trooper, starting a terrifying police chase as Ator sprayed bullets into passing cars, shopping plazas and killed a U.S. Postal Service employee while hijacking her mail truck.

+Combs said Ator "showed up to work enraged" but did not point to any specific source of his anger.
+Ator's home on the outskirts of Odesa was a corrugated metal shack along a dirt road surrounded by trailers, mobile homes and oil pump jacks.
+On Monday, a green car without a rear windshield was parked out front, the entire residence cordoned off by police tape.

+A neighbour, Rocio Gutierrez, told The Associated Press that Ator was "a violent, aggressive person" that would shoot at animals, mostly rabbits, at all hours of the night

+"We were afraid of him because you could tell what kind of person he was just by looking at him," Gutierrez said.
+"He was not nice, he was not friendly, he was not polite."

-More than 20 people were injured in the daylight attack over the Labor Day holiday weekend, which came just weeks after another mass shooting killed 22 people in the Texas border city of El Paso.
+The daylight attack over the Labor Day holiday weekend came just weeks after another mass shooting killed 22 people in the Texas border city of El Paso.
 Authorities have not said how Ator obtained the gun used in the shooting, but Ator had previously failed a federal background check for a firearm, said John Wester, an agent with the federal Bureau of Alcohol, Tobacco and Firearms.
 Wester did not say when Ator failed the background check or why.

+Online court records show Ator was arrested in 2001 for a misdemeanouroffence that would not have prevented him from legally purchasing firearms in Texas.
+Federal law defines nine categories that would legally prevent a person from owning a gun, which include being convicted of a felony, a misdemeanour domestic violence charge, being adjudicated as a "mental defect" or committed to a mental institution, the subject of a restraining order or having an active warrant.
+Authorities have said Ator had no active warrants at the time of the shooting.

 Odesa Police Chief Michael Gerke said Ator's company also called 911 on Saturday after Ator was fired but that Ator had already taken off by the time police showed up.